biblius/hextacy/README.md

   adapt! {
     Repository,
-    use D for Connection as driver : seaorm;
+    use D for Connection as driver;
     User: UserRepository<Connection>
   }